 They make seriously delicious mushroom tacos that will satisfy any taco lover, vegetarian or not.

 They also have pastor tacos as well as great chorizo and chuleta (pork chop) tacos.

-Just like Diaz, they also have a really nice selection of salsas and other toppings to throw over your meaty taco.
+Just like Diaz, they also have a nice selection of salsas and other toppings to throw over your meaty taco.
 If it’s your first time visiting El Talivan, I recommend having one of each of their four tacos to find out which is your favorite.

 While Yambak isn’t exactly one of the best restaurants in Sayulita, it can’t be left off this list because you can simply bring whatever food you want to your table here to enjoy with their craft beers.

 Yambak is making its own craft beers on-site and they are truly delicious.
 Order a taco from El Talivan or Diaz and they will bring them over to your table if you are sitting outside at Yambak.
 So it’s sort of a restaurant, right?

 Be sure to try the IPA if that’s your style.
 They also have a refreshing pale ale, a light lager, and a Black IPA that will send you to bed after one or two.